 There are four different levels of appeals from the denial of a disability claim.
 You have the right to have an attorney represent you at each level, or you can represent yourself in at least three of the four levels of appeals.
 When you have applied for disability benefits and the SSA denies your application, you begin with the first level of appeal, or reconsideration.
 This sends your case to the State Disability Determination Office, which reconsiders your case.
 If SSA still denies your claim after reconsideration, the next level of appeal requires a hearing before an administrative law judge.
 It can take several months before this hearing is scheduled, and you can meet in person with the judge if you choose.
 Once the judge makes a decision, he or she will send you a decision in writing.

 If the administrative law judge still denies your claim for disability benefits, you can then ask that your case be sent for an appeals council review.
 You cannot complete this stage of the appeals process online, but must do so by contacting your local SSA office.
 Once you request this type of appeal, SSA will send your case to the Office of Disability Adjudication and Review, which, again, may take several months to review your case.
 The final stage of appeal involves filing a lawsuit against SSA in the federal district court system, and you are well-advised to seek the assistance of an attorney at this level of appeal.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified appealing a social security disability denial lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact a local appealing a social security disability denial attorney to discuss your specific legal situation.
+Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.